emirhanbayar/motion-control-lib/README.md

 ## Structure <a name="structure"></a>

 ### Basic System <a name="basic-system"></a>
-A diagram of the overall structure of a basic Quadcopter Simulation system can be described as follows:
+A diagram of the overall structure can be described as follows (drawn using diagrams.net):

 ![image](./images/System-Structure.png)